ashgoren/registration/README.md

 - Set sandbox mode to false in `configBasics.jsx` and `functions/.env.<PROJECT_ID>`
 - Ensure production webhook ID is set in `functions/.env.<PROJECT_ID>`
+- Ensure live mode Stripe or PayPal keys are set in Doppler and `functions/.env` (and redeploy both front-end and back-end if changed)
 - Redeploy Firebase Functions with `--force`
 - Make registration link live on homepage & navbar
 - Clear spreadsheet